What is a Company Car?

-A company car is a vehicle provided by the business for both business and private use of an employee who usually is required to travel extensively for their role, for example a regional sales manager.
+A company car is a vehicle provided by the business for both business and private use of an employee who usually is required to travel extensively for their role, for example, a regional sales manager.
 Company cars have pros and cons from the point of view of both the employer and the employee this blog explores these and the alternatives.

 It would be classed as a benefit in kind (BIK) if employees use their company car outside of work and therefore would be taxed by HMRC by the employer completing a P11D form.
-The BIK tax rate on a company car is based on a calculation which takes into consideration the following factors:
+The BIK tax rate on a company car is based on a calculation that takes into consideration the following factors:

 - The age of the car

 - The engine size

 The amount of company car tax you’ll pay also depends on your personal income tax bracket so a 20% taxpayer would pay 20% of the taxable portion of the car’s P11D value and a 40% taxpayer, would pay 40% on the taxable portion of the P11D value.
 This amount is usually deducted from the employee’s pay by receiving a revised tax code notice from HMRC.

 Even with BIK tax rates, a company car offers lots of positive benefits including: